Team766/2020/readme.txt

-Welcome to the 2019 Software Team
+Welcome to the 2020 Software Team

 (Add your name to this file)

 Maya Khodabakchian
-AJ Smyth
 Alex Castelein
 Yarden Goraly
 Samir Rashid
 Alexander Youngblood
-Bora Dursun